Guide

 Do I need to hire a professional or can I do it myself?

 Most small businesses can conduct effective market research themselves using free tools and direct customer conversations.
-Consider hiring a professional only for complex projects requiring statistical analysis or access to specialised databases.
+Consider hiring a professional only for complex projects that require statistical analysis or access to specialised databases.

 How many people should I survey for reliable results?

 For qualitative insights, interviewing 10–15 people often reveals clear patterns.
-For quantitative surveys, aim for at least 100 responses to identify meaningful trends, though more is better for statistical confidence.
+For quantitative surveys, aim for at least 100 responses to identify meaningful trends.
+More responses give you greater statistical confidence.

 What's the difference between primary and secondary research?

 Primary research is information you collect yourself through surveys, interviews, or observation.
 Secondary research uses existing data from sources like government statistics, industry reports, or competitor websites.
-Most businesses benefit from combining both approaches.
+Most businesses benefit from combining both approaches for a fuller picture of their market.

 Disclaimer